Brighton in Colour: City Guide to Street Art, Pavilion & Culture

 Urban art in Brighton

-My Brighton rituals begin in the London Road car park in a vibrant, creative district.
+My Brighton rituals usually begin in the London Road, in a vibrant, creative district.
 This area pulses with energy and boasts an ever-evolving urban art scene.
 Over the years, legendary artists like Banksy have left their mark on Brighton’s walls, blending rebellion with artistry.

-My walk into the centre unfolds like an open-air gallery, expressive and constantly changing.
+My usual walk from London Road to walk the centre unfolds like an open-air gallery, expressive and constantly changing.
 When my son was young, we had a tradition of photographing street art, capturing fleeting masterpieces before they vanished beneath new layers.
 My collection spans two decades, each image a preserved moment in Brighton’s visual history.

 From Eelus’s haunting Alice in Wonderland mural on Harrington Lane to Req’s evocative tribute wall of departed musicians on The Prince Albert pub, Brighton’s street art speaks in colour and memory.
 These aren’t just murals, they’re visual stories etched into the city’s skin.

 Snub’s robotic characters appear like old friends on familiar corners, bold and unmistakable.
 And then there’s Toska11’s Simpsons scene, layered with meaning and nostalgia.
-Each piece feels like a conversation with the city, sometimes playful, sometimes poignant, always alive.
+Each piece feels like a conversation with the city.

 Lately, I’ve noticed more pieces by The Postman and Sprite, each bringing a fresh energy to the walls.
 There’s something magical about catching an artist mid-creation, watching the layers build, the image emerge, the city transform in real time.
 I’ve been lucky enough to witness a few of these moments, the most recent being Sprite’s work on Grafalar Lane.
 It felt like stumbling into a secret performance.